Event Management

 Matt McDowell, University of Edinburgh, UK

-Majd Megheirkouni, Abertay University, UK
+Majd Megheirkouni, Leeds Trinity University, UK

 James Musgrave, Leeds Beckett University, UK

-Barbara Neuhofer, University of Salzburg University, Austria
+Barbara Neuhofer, University of Salzburg, Austria

 Margarida Abreu Novais, Griffith University, Australia